Highpoint2000/PSTRotator/README.md

 ## Version 3.0a

 - Problems with the blocked play button resolved
-- Signal Canvas is now fully displayed.
+- Signal Canvas is now fully displayed

 ## Installation notes: